DreamingRaven/nemesyst/docs/source/docker.rst

 .dockerignore
 +++++++++++++

 A .dockerignore is similar in function to a .gitignore and supports similar syntax.
-Special care should be paid to .dockerignore files as they are both useful to minimise the risk of potential secrets being leaked into a container, their container size etc, but they can also cause problems with things like the ```COPY``` command leading to unexpected results.
+Special care should be paid to .dockerignore files as they are both useful to minimize the risk of potential secrets being leaked into a container, their container size etc, but they can also cause problems with things like the ```COPY``` command leading to unexpected results.
 We personally recommend a whitelist strategy .dockerignore where you specify only what you would like to be copied in.

 :whitelist .dockerignore example ``examples/containers/nemesyst_ubuntu/.dockerignore``: